matthewearl/quess-stockfish/README.md

 - There is a Quess bug where the grabber (the fiend that removes corpses) gets stuck on things.
 Occasionally this can block pieces from moving and stall the game.
+- Quess bug: If two grabbers are spawned at once then when the second one teleports away the world entity will be freed.
+This is bad for a number of reasons but manifests itself as the bot being unable to click on certain squares and getting stuck.
+To avoid this wait for any grabbers to finish before playing a move.
+(This might be tricky to avoid if a grabber gets stuck.)
 - There is a rare Quess bug where a rook (ogre) attacking a queen (shambler) never ends, since the grenades pass straight through the shambler.
 In this case the game gets stuck.